-For nearly 90 years, we have been providing quality support and lifestyle choices, across retirement, residential and respite settings, as well as conference facilities, outdoor adventure experiences and group accommodation for school and community groups.
+For almost 90 years, we have been providing quality support and lifestyle choices across retirement, residential and respite settings and more recently, affordable housing.

 At Fresh Hope Communities, we believe in supporting and encouraging your independence.
 This extends all the way from the management of our close-knit communities throughout NSW to our commitment towards empowering our residents, their friends and family to make the best choices for their unique circumstances.
 We believe in welcoming relatives, friends and volunteers to partner with us and we strive to ensure that individuals retain strong links to their community.